MicrosoftDocs/learn/learn-pr/wwl-azure/explore-continuous-integration/includes/2-introduction-continuous-integration.md

 In many organizations, integration is costly because manual processes ensure that the code meets standards, introduces bugs, and breaks existing functionality.

-Frequent integration can create friction when the level of automation doesn't match the amount quality assurance measures in place.
+Frequent integration can create friction when the level of automation doesn't match the amount of quality assurance measures in place.

 In practice, continuous integration relies on robust test suites and an automated system to run those tests to address this friction within the integration process.